zwwhdls/csibuilder/README.md

 ## CSIbuilder

-CSIbuilder is a SDK for building Kubernetes CSI Driver.
+CSIbuilder is an SDK for building Kubernetes CSI Driver.

 Similar to Kubebuilder, CSIbuilder does **not** exist as an example to *copy-paste*, but instead provides powerful libraries and tools to simplify building and publishing Kubernetes CSI Driver from scratch.